|Recipes||Smoke Signals Magazine||Welocme||Merchandise||Associations||Purchase Subscription||Brethren Banners|

 That was some really good info Joe.
 Thanks for posting that.
 I guessed Alkalinity, because I knew pH woudl be a factor, but I guessed wrong.
 Now I know better.
 I got the others right, but they were the easy ones.
 Good music never hurt anybody!

-Certified MOINK Baller & IMBAS Certified MOINK Ball Judge #0003 - Get your MOINK Certification today!
+Certified MOINK Baller & IMBAS Certified MOINK Ball Judge #0003 - Are you MOINK Certified?

 is one Smokin' Farker